kromerm/adfdataflowdocs/Transformations/SinkTransform.md

 <img src="../images/sink2.png" width="400">

-** PLEASE NOTE: Not all Dataset properties in Blob and ADW are configured for use within Data Flow during the preview period.
+**PLEASE NOTE: Not all Dataset properties in Blob and ADW are configured for use within Data Flow during the preview period.
 Currently, ADF supports both a straight-forward Copy Activity as well as data tranformation-based Data Flow capability, both of which utilize Datasets.
 All of the Dataset properties present today work with Copy Activity.
 The UI will try to notify you interactively of which properties are not recognized by Data Flow.
-We will updates these properties during each subsequent iteration of Data Flow. **
+We will updates these properties during each subsequent iteration of Data Flow**

 ### Optional Azure SQL Data Warehouse Sink